DDeShon/mongoose-practice/README.md

 ﻿# mongoose-practice

-This project is being created as practice with mongoose and mongodb.
+This project was created as practice with mongoose and mongodb.